frc5806/Reference/PracticeProblems.md

 ### Decimal to Binary

-Write a program that accepts a base ten (non-fractional) number at the command line and outputs the binary representation of that number
+Write a program that accepts a base ten (non-fractional) number at the command line and outputs the binary representation of that number.

-### Integer to English

-Write a program that takes an integer and displays the English name of that value.

-You should support both positive and negative numbers, in the range supported by a 32-bit integer (approximately -2 billion to 2 billion).

 ### Recursive Factorial